austynM/Data_Structurs/README.md

-# Data_Structurs
 Data Structures Project

-In this project I implement a strongly connected componet detection in a directed graph The graph is an adjacency maxtix
-The algorithim always choose the vertex with the lowest ID when given a choice
+In this project I implement a strongly connected component detection in a directed graph The graph is an adjacency matrix The algorithm always chooses the vertex with the lowest ID when given a choice